-The sun’s rays reflect in every direction, so when a ray hits a flat surface, the reflected light shines back at your eye and is magnified, causing glare (and there’s that word “glare” again).
-Glare is no fun, because it reduces your depth perception, distorts your view and colors, and can even temporarily blind you!
+The sun’s rays reflect light in every direction, so when a ray hits a flat surface, the reflected light shines back at your eye and is magnified, causing glare.
+Glare is a real buzzkill.
+It reduces your depth perception, distorts your view and color perception, and can even temporarily blind you.
+Not cool.

-Regular sunglasses only reduce the amount of light that is transmitted through the lens horizontally and vertically.
-Polarized lenses are the only way to eliminate the glare while still blocking the harmful UV rays that traditional sunglasses block.
-The chemical polarization filter on the sunglass lens contains molecules that are aligned horizontally and absorb horizontal light waves, while still allowing vertical rays to pass through.
-Polarized lenses absorb light waves traveling in any direction other than vertically.
-Because the transmitted light travels in one direction, the glare is eliminated.
+Regular sunglasses are designed to only reduce the amount of light that is transmitted through the lens horizontally and vertically.
+But the chemical filter on the lenses of polarized sunglasses is designed to absorb horizontal light waves, while still allowing vertical waves to pass through.
+Because light only travels in one direction through polarized lenses, glare is eliminated.